-A special position is held by the pagan sophist and critic of Christians, Lucian of Samosata.
-In his books "Peregrinus" and "Alexander or the Lying Prophet", we find expressions that strongly remind of text that we know from the Ignatiana in the seven-letter collection which raised the question amongst scholars as to whether Lucian is a witness to the "middle recension" or whether the "middle recension" borrowed from Lucian.
-Insofar as the first option seems to me the more likely, it would follow that the first reader of the "middle recension" or the seven-letter collection was the Christian critic Lucian, perhaps a reason why no one up to Eusebius of Caesarea in the 4th century paid special attention to this collection or explicitly attributed texts to Ignatius other than those found in the three-letter collection of the "short recension".
-Even if Irenaeus of Lyons in the last third of the 2nd century may have known the seven-letter collection, the only explicit quotation that he gives derives from IgnRom 4,1, which is already part of the "short recension".
-Why Irenaeus, however, is only mysteriously referring to the author of this quotation as "one of our own", an anonymous martyr, makes one doubt whether even the three-letter collection "must have seemed highly enigmatic, if not suspect, to Irenaeus."
+A special position is occupied by the pagan sophist and critic of Christianity, Lucian of Samosata.
+In his books “Peregrinus” and “Alexander or the Lying Prophet,” we find expressions strongly reminiscent of text from the seven-letter collection of the Ignatiana, which amongst scholars has raised the question of whether Lucian was a witness to the “middle recension,” or whether, conversely, the “middle recension” borrowed from Lucian.
+If we assume the first option to be more likely, it would follow that the first reader of the “middle recension” was Lucian, a critic of Christianity, which perhaps furnishes a reason for why nobody before Eusebius of Caesarea in the 4th century paid special attention to this collection or explicitly attributed to Ignatius texts other than those found in the three letters of the “short recension.”
+Even if Irenaeus of Lyons in the last third of the 2nd century may have known the seven-letter collection, the only explicit quotation he gives from it derives from IgnRom 4,1, which is already present in the “short recension.”
+However, the fact that Irenaeus refers to the author of this quotation only vaguely as “one of our own,” an anonymous martyr, makes one wonder whether even the three-letter collection “must have seemed highly enigmatic, if not suspect, to Irenaeus.”

-From Origen, probably the writer, best informed about the existing Christian literature up to his time, we learn that he knew the letters of Ignatius, but one specific quote which can be found in the Letter to the Smyrnaeans – one of the letters of the seven-letter collection – he expressly attributes not to Ignatius’ letters, but to the Doctrina Petri, which, in my opinion, is a clear sign that he only knew of the three-letter collection as the one by Ignatius.
+Origen, the writer probably best informed about the Christian literature up to his time, gives indications that he knew the letters of Ignatius.
+However, he expressly attributes one specific quote that can be found in the Letter to the Smyrnaeans – only present in the seven-letter collection – not to Ignatius’ letters, but to the Doctrina Petri.
+This, in my opinion, is a clear sign that he only knew of the three-letter collection as authored by Ignatius.

-Consequently, the "middle recension" first appears in Asia Minor in the last third of the 2nd century (Lucian, Irenaeus) and may have reached Lyon with Irenaeus, where echoes of it can be found in the "Letter of the Churches of Lyon and Vienne".
+Consequently, the “middle recension” first appears in Asia Minor in the last third of the 2nd century (Lucian, Irenaeus) and may have reached Lyon with Irenaeus, where echoes of it can be found in the “Letter of the Churches of Lyon and Vienne.”